AjileJ/node-db4-guided/notes.md

 A client has hired you to build an API for managing `zoos` and the `animals` kept at each `zoo`.
 The API will be use for `zoos` in the _United States of America_, no need to worry about addresses in other countries.

-For the `zoos` the client wants to record:
+For the `zoos` the client wants to record :

 - name.
 - address.